 - ½ cup coriander seeds/dhaniya

-- 1 tbsp urad dal/black gram dal/Uluntham paruppuu
+- 1 tablespoon urad dal/black gram dal/Uluntham paruppuu

 - 2 tbsp white sesame seeds